 Echinopsis mamillosa subsp. mamillosa, Echinopsis herbasii, Echinopsis roseolilacina

-Echinopsis mamillosa is a cactus with a solitary, globe-shaped stem that has 13 to 17 deep ribs formed into tubercles.
-The rounded areoles are spaced up to 0.5 inches (1.2 cm) and produce yellowish spines with brown tips.
-It has 1 to 4 central spines and 8 to 12 radial spines per areole.
-Flowers are white with rose tips.
-They are large concerning the stems' diameter, up to 3.1 inches (8 cm) across and up to 7 inches (18 cm) long.
+Echinopsis mamillosa is a cactus with a solitary spherical stem with 13 to 17 deep ribs formed into tubercles.
+The rounded areoles are spaced up to 0.5 inches (1.2 cm) and bear a cluster of yellowish spines with brown tips.
+The stem has 1 to 4 central and 8 to 12 radial spines per areole.
+The flowers are white with rose tips.
+They are large concerning the diameter of the stem, up to 3.1 inches (8 cm) in diameter and up to 7 inches (18 cm) long.

 USDA hardiness zone 8b to 11b: from 15 °F (−9.4 °C) to 50 °F (+10 °C).